Władysław II Jagiełło: Polish–Lithuanian–Teutonic war

-In December 1408, Władysław and Vytautas held strategic talks in Navahrudak Castle, where they decided to foment a Samogitian uprising against Teutonic rule to draw German forces away from Pomerelia.
-Władysław promised to repay Vytautas for his support by restoring Samogitia to Lithuania in any future peace treaty.
+In December 1408, Władysław II and Vytautas held strategic talks in Navahrudak Castle, where they decided to foment a Samogitian uprising against Teutonic rule to draw German forces away from Pomerelia.
+Władysław II promised to repay Vytautas for his support by restoring Samogitia to Lithuania in any future peace treaty.
 The uprising, which began in May 1409, at first provoked little reaction from the Knights, who had not yet consolidated their rule in Samogitia by building castles; but by June their diplomats were busy lobbying Władysław's court at Oborniki, warning his nobles against Polish involvement in a war between Lithuania and the Order.
-Władysław, however, bypassed his nobles and informed the new Grand Master Ulrich von Jungingen that if the Knights acted to suppress Samogitia, Poland would intervene.
-This stung the Order into issuing a declaration of war against Poland on 6 August, which Władysław received on 14 August in Nowy Korczyn.
+Władysław II, however, bypassed his nobles and informed the new Grand Master Ulrich von Jungingen that if the Knights acted to suppress Samogitia, Poland would intervene.
+This stung the Order into issuing a declaration of war against Poland on 6 August, which Władysław II received on 14 August in Nowy Korczyn.

 The castles guarding the northern border were in such bad condition that the Knights easily captured those at Złotoryja, Dobrzyń and Bobrowniki, the capital of Dobrzyń Land, while German burghers invited them into Bydgoszcz (German: Bromberg).
-Władysław arrived on the scene in late September, retook Bydgoszcz within a week, and came to terms with the Order on 8 October.
+Władysław II arrived on the scene in late September, retook Bydgoszcz within a week, and came to terms with the Order on 8 October.
 During the winter, the two armies prepared for a major confrontation.
 Władysław installed a strategic supply depot at Płock in Masovia and had a pontoon bridge constructed and transported north down the Vistula.

 Meanwhile, both sides unleashed diplomatic offensives.
-The Knights dispatched letters to the monarchs of Europe, preaching their usual crusade against the heathens; Władysław countered with his letters to the monarchs, accusing the Order of planning to conquer the whole world.
+The Knights dispatched letters to the monarchs of Europe, preaching their usual crusade against the heathens; Władysław II countered with his letters to the monarchs, accusing the Order of planning to conquer the whole world.
 Such appeals successfully recruited many foreign knights to each side.
-Wenceslas IV of Bohemia signed a defensive treaty with the Poles against the Teutonic Order; his brother, Sigismund of Luxembourg, allied himself with the Order and declared war against Poland on 12 July, though his Hungarian vassals refused his call to arms.
+Wenceslaus IV of Bohemia signed a defensive treaty with the Poles against the Teutonic Order; his brother, Sigismund of Luxembourg, allied himself with the Order and declared war against Poland on 12 July, though his Hungarian vassals refused his call to arms.